josepot/josepot.github.io/source/_posts/2014-10-14-the-time-that-i-tried-to-create-a-groupby-in-angular.markdown

 })
 {% endraw %}{% endhighlight %}

-Basically what it's doing is to create a non enumerable property in the original `Array` that it's being filtered with the result of the `$filter`.
-In this way when the `$diggest` cycle triggers the `$filter`, this will first look if that property has already being set, if it hasn't it will do the 'groupBy' and will save the result in the non enumerable property, and if the property is there it will just return what has already been set.
-Also, notice that there is a `$timeout` that makes deletes that property after the `$diggest` cycle has finished.
+Basically what it's doing is creating a non-enumerable property in the original `Array` that is being filtered with the result of the 'groupBy'.
+In this way, when the `$diggest` cycle triggers the `$filter`, the `$filter` will first check if the property has already been set.
+If it hasn't, it will do the 'groupBy' and will save the result in the non-enumerable property.
+If the property has already been set, it will return the cached value.
+Also, notice that there is a `$timeout` that deletes that property after the `$diggest` cycle has finished.

-I must admit that this is a clever way to try trick the `$diggest` cycle and that this `$filter` will pass our unit test.
-However, this `$filter` has an important inconvenient: it can't be combined with other `$filter`s.
-For example: it won't pass this test:
+I must admit that this is a clever way to try to trick the `$diggest` cycle and that this `$filter` would pass the unit tests.
+However, this `$filter` has an issue: it can't be combined with other `$filter`s.
+For example, it wouldn't pass this test:

 {% highlight js %}{% raw %}
   it('should work inside an ngRepeat in combination with other filters', function() {